History of Shrewsbury: Industrial Revolution

-20th century
+20th Century

-The town was scarcely bombed in World War II, the only deaths occurring in 1940 when a woman and two grandchildren were killed when a cottage was hit in Ellesmere Road, so many of its ancient buildings remain intact and there was little redevelopment apart from some significant cases of lack of building conservation and the losses of many important medieval buildings including the Victorian market hall that were replaced with mid-century buildings not befitting a medieval county town, in the 1960s and 1970s.
+The town was scarcely bombed in World War II, the only deaths occurring in 1940 when a woman and two grandchildren were killed when a cottage was hit in Ellesmere Road, so many of its ancient buildings remain intact and there was little redevelopment apart from some significant cases of lack of building conservation and the losses of many important medieval buildings as well as the Victorian market hall that were replaced with mid-century buildings not befitting a medieval county town, in the 1960s and 1970s.

 The town played a role in the Cold War, hosting a regional headquarters of the Royal Observer Corps (HQ 16 Group ROC) in the town until the Corps was dissolved in 1995.
 Located near the Abbey on Holywell Street, the protected and atomic-bomb hardened Nuclear reporting blockhouse was jointly built by the Home Office and MOD in 1962 and operated continuously until 1992, and is now a veterinary practice.

 It is known as the "town of flowers" and an alternative name is Salop (Salopia is the alternative name for the county).
 Shrewsbury's Welsh name is Amwythig.